teamelite48/phaser-template/tutorial/part-1.md

 Let's take a look at the game configuration in `src/index.js` to better understand what's going on.
 It looks like this:

 ```
-import Phaser from "phaser";
+import Phaser from 'phaser';
-import Main from "./scenes/main";
+import Main from './scenes/main';

 const game = new Phaser.Game({
   type: Phaser.AUTO,